kenlasko/nixos-wsl/README.md

 # Prerequisites
 You need to be running Windows and have the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) installed and ready to go.
 I imagine the config will work on other OS's but I haven't tried it.

+If you want to install this on a dedicated VM (like I did on QNAP's Virtualization Station), [follow these steps instead](VMBUILD.md).

 This repo uses [SOPS](https://github.com/Mic92/sops-nix) to securely encrypt secret information.
 Read [Configuring SOPS](#Configuring-SOPS) for details.
 You will require your own unique versions of the following files:
 - `keys.txt` for secure secrets encryption using SOPS and age (see [Configuring SOPS](#Configuring-SOPS) for instructions on how to generate)
 - [.sops.yaml](.sops.yaml) for defining the SOPS configuration